-Top 5 List for Getting Started to Buy your Dream Cottage
+Top 5 Reasons to Buy a Cottage in Manitoba

 - Know where you want to buy?
 Do your research about the area .
 Get acquainted with what the area has to offer.
 If you are interested in the Clear Lake area you have Wasagaming that is right in Riding Mountain National Park.
 Onanole which is town on the outskirts of RMNP, Ditch Lake, town of Erickson and Minnedosa Beach.
 If you are interested in going further west this is the Yellowhead Region which is Sandy Lake, Shoal Lake and Rossman Lake and everything in between.
 Like I said we have a ton of Lakes.